na-na-hi/renget/archive/MixtralForRetards.md

 **Mixtral common pratfalls:**
 Using 2bit (at least atm, maybe that will eventually change.)

-Using mirostat, seen at least 3 times that it causes it to repeat / makes mixtral dumb.
+Using mirostat? seen at least 3 times that it causes it to repeat / makes mixtral dumb.

-Using rep penalty / frequency penalty, same as above.
-NOTE: Apparently Mixtral is just extremely sensitive to rep pen compared to other models.
-You can use them but at very small values otherwise things go haywire and have the opposite effect.

 You might have to change the way you prompt a little bit because mixtral REALLY wants to follow your intructions.